 Lisa joined the Prosecutor’s Office in January 2013.
 She has worked in the legal field for over 20 years.
 Lisa is a licensed Notary Public in the State of Ohio.
-Lisa and her husband, Tobey, have been lifelong residents of Williams County, and have three children.
+Lisa has been a lifelong resident of Williams County and has three children.

 Jacque E. Harris